Application Deadline

 Three Letters of Recommendation

-Letters should evaluate your potential to plan and implement a program of research and independently develop original ideas that contribute to your field of study.
-At least two letters should be from professors or PhD level researchers who can evaluate your research competency and potential.
+- Letters should evaluate your potential to plan and implement a program of research and independently develop original ideas that contribute to your field of study.

-Letters from friends, family members, or others such as therapists or clergy who cannot address academic capabilities will not be accepted and the application will not be reviewed.
+- At least two letters should be from professors or PhD level researchers who can evaluate your research competency and potential.
+Letters from friends, family members, or others such as therapists or clergy who cannot address academic capabilities will NOT be accepted.

 Application Fee